-A fierce wind now starts blowing, and the air is soon filled with dust.
+A fierce wind starts blowing, and the air is soon filled with dust.
 This reduces visibility drastically, and around noon we realize that we are completely lost.
 We stop to have some food and wait for the wind to subside.
-But, on the contrary, it gains in force, and we decide to spend the night here, as the road track is now impossible to distinguish from the surrounding desert.
+However, it only gains in force, and we decide to spend the night here, as the road track is now impossible to distinguish from the surrounding desert.
 We decide to return to Suq as-Shukh the following morning, as we don’t have much petrol left.

-However, late in the afternoon a truck arrives, its driver generously offering to guide us back the way we came from.
+However, late in the afternoon a truck arrives, and the driver generously offers to guide us back the way we came from.
 A man and his son take their seat beside Arne, and again I must retreat to the cabin.
 As it turns out, this journey is even more terrible than the one the previous evening.
 The truck driver is driving like a madman, but all Arne can do is to stay close.
 Our car rattles and bounces, and when a wheel hits a stone or a pothole, the shock-absorbers bottom out.
-Back in the cabin, I feel quite miserable.
-Boxes fall to the floor, and our belongings are scattered all over.
+Back in the cabin, boxes fall to the floor, and our belongings are scattered all over.

-Hours pass, and I wonder why we still haven’t reached Suq as-Shukh.
+Hours pass, and by now I feel utterly miserable, wondering why we still haven’t reached Suq as-Shukh.
 Our car gets stuck in a mud hole, and it takes a while to get it out again.
 The truck driver returns to see, what became of us, urging Arne to drive faster!

 We continue our journey, driving 80-90 km/h – and suddenly we are back in Nasiriya!
-We thank the truck driver, after which we manage to find our familiar camping spot in front of the ‘tourist office’.
+After thanking the truck driver, we manage to find our familiar camping spot in front of the ‘tourist office’.

-The headman in one of the villages invites us for tea, guiding us to his mudhif (guest house).
-This is the only building in the entire village, which is constructed of reed.
-The rest all have walls made of timber, with a plaster of mud.
-We enter the mudhif and greet the men gathered here.
+Entering the mudhif, we greet the men gathered here.
 The centre of the floor is occupied by a huge fireplace, dominated by an enormous coffee pot.
-We are served coffee in tiny cups, following an ancient ritual: You drink three cups, after which you shake the cup, indicating that you have had your fill.
+We are served coffee in tiny cups, following an ancient ritual.
+We drink three cups, after which we shake the cup, indicating that we have had our fill.
 Afterwards, we are served tea.

-More men arrive, and after a while about 25 people are gathered in the mudhif.
+Several men arrive, and we are now about 25 people gathered in the mudhif.
 Apart from the fire, it is illuminated by four kerosene lamps.
 Now, in the far end of the fireplace, another fire is lit, its light flickering on the reed arches.
 This, and the dense smoke under the roof, creates a cozy atmosphere, only disturbed by a blaring transistor radio.